How Exfoliation Helps with Acne

 The Essential Information

-Glycolic acid is the most well-known ingredient in topical exfoliating products, and is available in strengths up to 10% over-the-counter.
+- Glycolic Acid: Glycolic acid is the most well-known ingredient in topical exfoliating products.
+It is available in strengths up to 10% over-the-counter.

-Exfoliation on its own is unlikely to clear acne to the degree most people are looking for, but is a welcome addition to a proper anti-acne regimen.
+Exfoliation on its own is unlikely to clear acne to the degree most people are looking for, but when included within a proper anti-acne regimen it can turbo-charge results.

 Exfoliation refers to the removal of dead skin cells.
-Exfoliation happens naturally when dead skin cells fall off to be replaced by new skin cells in a constant process of turnover.
-However, in acne-prone skin, this process does not function properly, and products that exfoliate the skin can help.
+This happens naturally when dead skin cells fall off to be replaced by new skin cells in a constant process of turnover.
+However, in acne-prone skin, this process slows down and pores become clogged.
+Therefore, products that exfoliate the skin can help.

 Products that exfoliate the skin come in two types:

-To understand exactly how chemical exfoliants can benefit acne-prone skin, let's take a look at the normal process of cell turnover in healthy skin and how that process goes wrong in acne.
+To understand exactly how chemical exfoliants can benefit acne-prone skin, let's start by taking a look at the normal process of cell turnover in healthy skin and how that process goes wrong in acne.

 The Circle of Life in Healthy Skin

-The skin is the largest organ of the human body, and, as our external covering, it takes a beating--figuratively speaking--on a daily basis.
-The skin performs several important functions:
+The skin is the largest organ of the human body, and, as our external covering, it performs several important functions:

 - Protecting the body from the external environment, including injuries, infections, harmful chemicals, and the sun's rays